1. Secure Boot

 Note

 This step is not required if scripts are executed externally via a terminal/command line.
-To avoid any misconfigurations it is highly recommended to work with the external tools as provided in SmartSnippets Studio.
+To avoid any misconfigurations it is highly recommended to work with the internal tools as provided in e2 studio.

 Figure 2 Open Project Browser